Poltanek/Chat-System/README.md

 - Clean GUI can handle all aspects of the program's features and advanced techniques.
 Additionally, the GUI should be user friendly and simple to use
 - All data is secured, and a high level of understanding is present.
 - A serialiastion system implementation with no errors

+## Underconstruction

+If you would like to participate in this